 Set to contain 120 luxury residences in a new “eco-neighbourhood” the expansion will emulate Monaco's natural topography with structures gradually increasing from low-lying villas along the promenade to larger apartment towers inland.

 Above: The new land will follow Monaco's natural topography and appear to rise as it moves inland (image courtesy of Valode + Pistre Architects).

 When complete in 2025, the Portier Cove expansion will serve the growing number of people seeking to move to Monaco and stand as an impressive benchmark for future land reclamation projects around the world.

-Images courtesy of Andrew Willard, Andreas Einaudi, Hampus Cullin, Valode + Pistre Architects, Google, Dan Cortese, Jan De Nul Group and Bouygues Construction.
+Images courtesy of CREVISIO, Andreas Einaudi, Hampus Cullin, Valode + Pistre Architects, Google, Dan Cortese, Jan De Nul Group and Bouygues Construction.